dustinreeves/advpn-ansible-dcr/README.md

 # FortiGate ADVPN (BGP on Interface) - Ansible Renderer
+Be advised this is for labbing only, this is mostly chatgpt ai slop, but its pretty good at writing ansible crap. but YMMV.

 This repository renders FortiGate CLI configuration snippets for a multi-site ADVPN topology using **Ansible + Jinja2**.